martin-rauber/sunset-calc/readme.md

 ```

-The shown script is valid for both TC and OC calculation, only the following section is different:
+The shown script is valid for both TC, OC, and Swiss 4S calculation, only the following section is different:

 #### TC